 Bronze sculpture are created using investment casting technique.

-Canvases are painted with acrylic colors using mainly brushes and airbrush.
+Canvases are painted with acrylic and oil painting using mainly brushes and airbrush.